Can I Claim Compensation For A Emergency Braking Accident on A Bus?

 - Useful Links

-Accidents on UK roads happen almost every day, and if you never witness or become involved with one, then you will be extremely fortunate.
-Whether you drive yourself, or use the roads as a passenger, motorcyclist or cyclist, then you’ll know only too well how other drivers can often be unpredictable and this can lead to accidents.
+Accidents involving buses and coaches on UK roads happen almost every day, and if you never witness or become involved with one, then you will be extremely fortunate.
+Whether you drive yourself or use the roads as a passenger, motorcyclist or cyclist, then you’ll know only too well how other drivers can often be unpredictable, and this can lead to accidents.
 The same applies to any mode of public transport, which is why bus accident injury claims occur.

 Whether someone cuts in front of a bus or someone tries to cross the road in front of one, there are several reasons a driver may have to make an emergency stop leading you to be injured on bus journeys, including if they have lost concentration for a second and not noticed that traffic lights have changed.
-It is often the case that no collision will actually take place in this event, but it still does not mean that you could not be injured as a result of this sudden force.
+It is often the case that no collision will occur in this event, but it still does not mean that you could not be injured due to this sudden force.

-There are several different scenarios that could happen if you were to be on a bus that had to effect an emergency stop.
+Several different scenarios could happen if you were on a bus and coach that had to effect an emergency stop.

 Firstly, if you were a standing passenger, you might be thrown forward, causing you to fall, bang into something, or suffer injuries such as whiplash.